Guidelines for Donating Pianos and Organs

 It’s wonderful when someone wants to donate a beloved and valuable instrument to children to support their Music Education!
-However, please consider the following when deciding whether to donate your piano, as every school, nonprofit, charity, religious organization, or community center is going to have different specific criteria for piano donations.
+However, please consider the following when assessing whether to donate your piano, as every school, nonprofit, charity, religious organization, or community center is going to have different specific criteria for piano donations:

 - All keys work and don’t get stuck.
 You might be able to still donate your piano if only a few keys stick and everything else works, but it depends on whether or not a nonprofit is willing – or has the funds – to repair it.